Beyond Earth Class 6 Question Answer Science Chapter 12

 Question 7.

-A portion of night sky with stars is shown in Fig. Look carefully and identify the groups of stars that from the pattern- the Big Dipper and the Little Dipper.
-Draw lines to connect the stars for these patterns and label the Pole star.
-You may refer to Fig .12 for help.
+A portion of night sky with stars is shown in Figure.
+Look carefully and identify the groups of stars that form the patterns—the Big Dipper and the Little Dipper.
+Draw lines to connect the stars for these patterns and label them.
+Also, identify and label the Pole Star.
+You may refer to Fig. 12.4 for help.

 Answer: